High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Generalized Linear Models with Hidden Confounding

 \begin{example}[Linear Regression] Let $y \in \RR$ be a real-valued response variable.
 Given covariates $D$, $\bQ$, and unmeasured confounders $\bU$, the response $y$ follows the linear regression model $y = \theta {D} +\bv^\T \bQ + \bbeta^\T\bU + \varepsilon$ with $E(\varepsilon) = 0$ and $\text{var}(\varepsilon) = \sigma^2$.
 The model parameters are $\phi = \sigma^2$, $a(\sigma^2) = \sigma^2$, $b(t) = t^2/2$ and $c(y,\sigma^2) = -{y^{2}}/(2 \sigma^{2})-\log (2\pi\sigma^{2})/2$. \end{example}

-In addition, we assume that the relationship between the covariates $\bX$ and the unmeasured confounders $\bU$ is captured by the following linear factor model:
+In addition, we assume that the relationship between covariates $\bX$ and unmeasured confounders $\bU$ is captured by the following model:

-where $\bW \in \RR^{K\times p}$ is the loading matrix that describes the linear effect of unmeasured confounders $\bU$ on the covariates $\bX$, and $\bE$ is the random noise independent of $\bX$ and $\bU$.
-Model in~\eqref{eq:XUmodel} is also considered in \cite{guo2021doubly}.
+where $\bW \in \RR^{K\times p}$ is the loading matrix that describes the linear effect of unmeasured confounders $\bU$ on covariates $\bX$, and $\bE$ is the random noise independent of $\bU$.
+While similar model as in~\eqref{eq:XUmodel} is considered in \cite{guo2021doubly} and \cite{fan2022latent}, here we assume model~\eqref{eq:XUmodel} is an approximate factor model which allows for weak correlation and non-identical distribution of the random noise.
+This is a general setting compared to many existing works assuming $\bE$ to be identically and independently distributed~\citep{guo2021doubly, fan2022latent}.
+We will elaborate on this model setup and expound the assumptions for weakly correlated random noise in Sections~\ref{Sec:methodology} and~\ref{Sec:theoretical results}.

 The aforementioned structural equation modeling framework can be applied to many scientific applications.
 In the following, we provide one motivating example in genetic studies.
 Various authors have found that the effect of gene expression in response to the environmental conditions, e.g., viral or bacterial stimulation, might be confounded by unmeasured factors \citep{price2006, lazar2013batch}.
 One interesting scientific problem is to assess the effect of gene expression responding to the viral stimulation to cells, while adjusting for the confounding effects from the unmeasured variables.
 The viral stimulation status, a binary variable, is considered as the response variable $y$.
 Therefore, a generalized linear model for modeling $y$ is preferred.
 In this example, $y$ is the viral stimulation status, $\bX$ is a vector of high-dimensional gene expression, and $\bU$ is a vector of possible unmeasured confounders.
 More details of the data application will be provided in Section~\ref{Sec:real data application}.